 The Ferrari-Lamborghini rivalry goes back decades.
-Each carmaker has worked hard to outdo each other creating vehicle’s each year.
+Each carmaker has worked hard to outdo each other with their vehicles over the years.
 The 1967 Ferrari 365 GTB4 Daytona was a direct response to Lamborghini’s iconic Miura.
 This supercar became a staple in the popular television series Miami Vice.

 The Ferrari F60 Enzo is where Formula technology meets Ferrari’s legendary design.
-Boasting a 6.0-liter V12 generating 660 horses, the car sprint from zero to sixty mph in a mere 3.4 seconds.
-The Enzo paved the way for the next generation of supercars across countless brands today.
+Boasting a 6.0-liter V12 generating 660 HP, the car can sprint from zero to sixty mph (96 km/h) in a mere 3.4 seconds.
+The Enzo paved the way for the next generation of supercars as an example.

-Ferrari Facts: Ferrari became the first Formula 1 team to achieve the result of one hundred victories in the Grand Prix.
+Ferrari Facts: Ferrari was the first Formula 1 team to reach one hundred victories in the Grand Prix.

 If you are familiar with Magnum P.I then you are definitely familiar with the 1977 Ferrari 308 GTS.
-Also featured on many collectors list, the 2.9-liter V8 supplies drivers with 255 horsepower for when they want to take on the persona of Tom Selleck.
+Also featured on many collectors' lists, the 2.9-liter V8 supplies drivers with 255 horsepower for when they want to take on the persona of Tom Selleck.

 The 1960 Ferrari 250 Spyder GT California GWB was born out of a request to create a vehicle that would fit perfectly in the California region.
 Taking inspiration from the Ferrari 250 GT body, the convertible was a big hit among those in California, becoming one of the most iconic and rarest vehicles’s on this list, with only 50 models ever made.

 The 2013 LaFerrari was created in response to the emergence of hypercars like the McLaren P1 and the Porsche 918.
-A hyper-car for the 21st century Ferrari equipped the F70 with 161-horsepower electric motor paired with a 6.3 liter 789 horsepower engine for a whopping 950 horses.
+A hyper-car for the 21st century Ferrari equipped the F70 with a 161-horsepower electric motor paired with a 6.3 liter 789 horsepower engine.

 Ferrari Facts: Ferrari's influence has started many trends in the automotive world even inspiring the creation of the company's biggest rival, Lamborghini.

 The 1991 Ferrari Testa Rossa 512 TR has a special place in the hearts of car enthusiasts in the 90s, becoming the ultimate status symbol in the west.
-With 390 horsepower and a sprint number of 4.9 seconds, the vehicle became the car of choice for Miami Vice’s Don Johnson.
+With 390 horsepower and a 0-60 mph (96 km/h) sprint number of 4.9 seconds, the vehicle became the car of choice for Miami Vice’s Don Johnson.